RECIPES' Case Studies: Aligning Precaution and Innovation

 Due to the European Urban Waste Water Directive (UWWTD) many cities in Europe face the extremely costly challenge of adapting their aging water infrastructures to meet environmental standards. .
 This requires immense precaution due to high costs and planning risks, making cities dependent on innovation in financial and governance practices.
 These major projects require citizen involvement and the balancing of innovation and precaution in order to overcome long-term challenges such as balanced city budgets and tackling climate change.
 (Partner: Humboldt-Universität zu Berlin)

-Case Study 8: Artificial Intelligence
+Case Study 8: The use of Artificial Intelligence in healthcare

 Artificial Intelligence is often characterized as a transformational technology for the twenty-first century.
 Healthcare could be the domain in which AI will have the most impact, transforming practices in, amongst others, the fields of diagnosis, prognosis, prevention, allocating resources, organizing files and automated operations.
 At the same time, the application and possible dependency on AI systems within this critical domain could also negatively impact patient safety, privacy and fair decision making.
 The question is to what extent these uncertain risks may justify an invocation of the precautionary principle and how this should be balanced with the large benefits AI systems are thought to offer.
 (Partner: Rathenau Instituut)